vasylmiskiv/heroes-client/README.md

 - Download or clone the repository

 ## Installation
-### Install the dependencies and devDependencies and start the server.
+### Install the dependencies and start the server.
 #### Open your favorite Terminal and run these commands:
 - Open the folder:
 ```sh